The Lower Omo River in south west Ethiopia is home to eight different tribes whose population is about 200,000.

 © Magda Rakita/Survival

 Other peoples, such as the Hamar, Chai, or Suri and Turkana, live further from the river but a network of inter-ethnic alliances means that they too can access the flood plains, especially in times of scarcity.

 Despite this co-operation there are periodic conflicts as people compete for natural resources.
 As the government has taken over more and more tribal land, competition for scarce resources has intensified.
 The introduction of firearms has made inter-ethnic fighting more dangerous.

 For years the tribes of the Lower Omo Valley have suffered from the progressive loss of access to and control of their lands.
-Two national parks were set up in the 1960s and 1970s where they are excluded from managing the resources.
-Tourists can go on safari and hunt for game on tribal lands yet the tribal peoples themselves are banned from hunting.
-This has resulted in increased malnutrition.
+Two national parks were set up in the 1960s and 1970s where they have been excluded from managing the resources.

 A Hamar family sit outside their home, Omo Valley, Ethiopia.
 The Gibe III dam that is being constructed will destroy their people's livelihood.

 In the 1980s, part of their territory was turned into a state-run irrigated farm and recently the government has begun leasing out huge tracts of tribal land to foreign companies and governments so that they grow cash crops including biofuels.